westonhancock/lrdcom-recipes/6.2.x/csv-to-hubspot/README.md

 ### Build (When you need to make changes)
 *Gulp is set to listen for all file changes, so any saves you make on any file will automatically be compiled, making development easier*

 We are using Gulp (http://gulpjs.com/) (See gulpfile.js) for the build.
 We use Gulp to concatenate and minify the CSS/JS as well as to turn our application views into JS.
-Because load order is important in JS, the load order specified in the Gulpfile is important.

 If you want to make changes, all the source files are in `/src` and the compiled files are on the root (don't edit these) `/js`, `/css`.